 Eating well does not mean suffering.
 Read through my blog for recipes that are simple to make and will keep you from feeling hungry.
 Eating nourishing food and dressing well is the best way to say, “I love you” to yourself, to lose weight and to feel glorious in the way you look.

-Are you trying to lose a little weight?
+Are you trying to lose a little weight after 50?
 Are you being kind to yourself or finding frustration and anger taking over.
 Are you eating healthy foods to establish a healthy lifestyle and not to necessarily lose weight?
 What is your weight loss strategy and is it working?
 Please share in the comments below.

 Peg Doyle is a healthy eating and lifelong wellness expert, recording artist, motivational speaker and author.
 She is passionate about the impact of quality food and a balanced lifestyle on women’s health.
 Her mission is to make healthy eating easy and appealing, using nourishment as a powerful tool for preventing the so-called diseases of aging.
 You can visit her website here.